 - The Marian University Nurse Anesthesia Program has been granted initial accreditation approval by the Council on Accreditation for Nurse Anesthesia Accreditation Programs (COA) pending final accreditation approval by the Higher Learning Commission (HLC).

-Initial anesthesia accreditation has been granted by the Council on Accreditation of Nurse Anesthesia Educational programs (COA) (http://home.coa.us.com), pending final DNP approval by the Higher Learning Commission (HLC).
+Initial anesthesia accreditation has been granted by the Council on Accreditation of Nurse Anesthesia Educational programs (COA) (http://home.coa.us.com) and the Higher Learning Commission (HLC).